 1) The “Every Local Pizza Joint” Chicago Thin Crust style:

 A number of pizzerias in Chicago-land prescribe to this method:

 1) Flour up your dough ball, roll your dough thin [dough sheeter], slather on a canned sweet tomato puree or watered down paste (often doctored up with herbs and spices), cover generously with shredded mozzarella (or a mozz/provolone blend – some also add cheddar, parmesan, romano or other cheeses), dot the pizza with a few dozen quarter-sized chunks of freshly made raw fennel-laced Italian sausage.
-Add rest of toppings (if necessary) and bake until the sausage is golden and the cheese starts to get spots of brown.
+Add rest of toppings (and more cheese, if necessary) and bake until the sausage is golden and the cheese starts to get spots of brown.
 Cut into squares.

 2) Vito & Nick’s style :

 I grew up in the burbs, so the only time I ever went to the south side was the rare occasion when my family would take me and my brothers to White Sox games at Comiskey Park, so I never had the opportunity to try Vito & Nick’s until my adult years when a co-worker brought some in for an office party.